x39OME/tasks-to-do-php/README.md

 - Copy the repository to the htdocs folder
 - From the terminal, go to the project folder and run => composer install and then => composer dump-autoload
 - Run Apache and MySQL server from XAMPP control panel
-- Import the database php_basics.sql
+- Import the database php-basics.sql
 - Run the project in the browser using the localhost/php-basics link